Berries

 Raspberries

-Wild raspberries have been gathered by people for millennia and although cultivation may have changed their colour varieties and size, they are still chockful of nutrients.
+People have gathered wild raspberries for millennia and although cultivation may have changed their colour, varieties and size, they are still chockful of nutrients.
 They’re a great source of antioxidants, vitamins C and E, folate, magnesium and even iron!

-Raspberry specialty are the antioxidants lutein and zeaxanthin, which can help protect your eyes from blue light damage and prevent macular degeneration.
+Raspberry’s specialty is the antioxidants lutein and zeaxanthin, which can help protect your eyes from blue light damage and prevent macular degeneration.

 It’s best to buy organic whenever you can and keep a bag of frozen raspberries on hand for adding to your breakfast, smoothies and desserts.